codingcatgirl/choo/docs/transit/serializing.rst

 Model Serialization / JSON
 ==========================

-All transit models can be (un)serialized to/from a JSON-encodable format.
+All choo models can be (un)serialized to/from a JSON-encodable format.

 In Python
 ---------